 William M. Sheriff, MSc

 An entrepreneur and visionary with over 30 years’ experience in the minerals industry and the securities industry.
-Mr. Sheriff was the founder and previous Chairman and Chief Executive Officer of Golden Predator Corp.
-Prior to founding Golden Predator Corp.
+Mr. Sheriff is the founder Executive Chairman of Golden Predator Mining Corp.
 Mr. Sheriff was a pioneer in the uranium renaissance as co-founder and Chairman of Energy Metals Corp., and was responsible for compiling the largest domestic uranium resource base in US history before the company was acquired by Uranium One Corp for $1.8 Billion.
 Mr. Sheriff also serves as Chairman of enCore Energy Corp.
 Mr. Sheriff co-founded and previously served as Chairman of Till Capital and EMC Metals Corp., and as a Director of Western Lithium USA Inc., Uranium One Inc., Midway Gold Corp., Eurasian Minerals Inc. and Starcore International Mines Ltd. Mr. Sheriff was also a registered representative, holding positions with A.G.Edwards and Mitchum Jones and Templeton, in addition to having his own securities firm.
-Mr. Sheriff holds a B.Sc degree (Geology) from Fort Lewis College, Colorado and an MSc in Mining Geology from the University of Texas-El Paso and owns one of the largest privately held mining databases in the world.
+Mr. Sheriff holds a B.Sc. degree (Geology) from Fort Lewis College, Colorado and an MSc in Mining Geology from the University of Texas-El Paso and compiled one of the largest privately held mining databases in the world.

 Richard Goldfarb, PhD